What is a property hunter?

 - Represents the buyer

-- Interest in negotiating the lowest price
+- Has an interest in negotiating the lowest price

 - Searches the entire market